Welcome!

 About me

 Coding is an essential skill for behavioral ecologists (Theobold et al., 2020; Auker & Barthelmess 2020), but if you’re like me, coding is not exactly intuitive and can be overwhelming!
-I created a blog to compile all of the resources I use to help me learn to code (mostly social network analysis), and I supplement these resources with my notes.
-I hope to update my blog as I learn, so it can be a helpful resource for anyone at any stage looking to learn analytical skills in R. Particularly skills for behavioral analyses like social network analysis.
+I hope to update my blog as I learn, so it can be a helpful resource for anyone at any stage looking to learn analytical skills, particularly for behavioral analyses like social network analysis.
 Here is a good place to start.

 For more info